MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study2A exercise 1 to 11.md

 Exercise \#11 Create a guest user for a supplier (Bonus)
 --------------------------------------------------------

-*Objective:  Create a guest user for a supplier so they can access the system.*
+*Objective:Â  Create a guest user for a supplier so they can access the system.*

 USMF is trying to improve the relation and supplier relation management using the vendor collaborations feature.
 This feature gives suppliers the ability to